 Five things we can start doing, to protect our young school kids, students and ourselves online.
-Everyday we learn that large Tech companies including Facebook, Amazon, Google, Snapchat, Microsoft fail to defend our privacy (and appear to many, as simply not caring) and openly sell and share our data with valued commericial partners, as Facebook describes those of us who buy advertising which includes us at BeSecureOnline.
+Every day we learn that large Tech companies including Facebook, Amazon, Google, Snapchat, Microsoft fail to defend our privacy (and appear to many, as simply not caring) and openly sell and share our data with valued commercial partners, as Facebook describes those of us who buy advertising which includes us at BeSecureOnline.
 Like Google, they have morphed into the two largest advertising companies in the world.

-Facebook struggle with this fact that selling acccess to their data, as they thwart users access to their own friends and followers, Facebook is not 'free to air' anymore.
-Perhaps you should do is to 'switch on' your privacy settings in Facebook.
+Facebook struggle with the fact that selling access to their data, as they thwart users access to their own friends and followers, Facebook is not 'free to air' anymore.
+Perhaps you should do is to 'switch on your privacy settings on Facebook.
 Facebook privacy setting.

-Passwords are everywhere, vital to our daily lives using totally outdated technology from the 1970's.
-Combatting 2019 crime with 1970s technology is clearly ridiulous.
-It is us who is at fault, we simply refursing to do it.
-25% os all passwords are guessable in less than minute, we will prove that in an internet safety talk with simple tests everyday of the week.
 Every year, '123456' and 'password' top the most used and newly created passwords in surveys.
-The two most dangerous, easily broken passwords ever, on their own they are 9% of all passwords.
-We are not alone, Former head of CIA, John Brennan used his wifes phone number to protect his personal Yahoo! mail while Facebook boss Mark Zuckerberg used 'Dada' following birth of first child.
+The two most dangerous, easily broken passwords ever.
+We are not alone, Former head of the CIA, John Brennan used his wife's phone number to protect his personal Yahoo! mail while Facebook boss Mark Zuckerberg used 'Dada' following the birth of his first child.

-So it's time to stop using names, sequential numbers, birthdays as posswords.
-For example, Mums first name and her phone number, is not a password in fact it's an invitation to ron you.
-Average kid has nearly 15 passwords, most adult has nearly 25 password controlled accounts.
+It's time to stop using names, sequential numbers, birthdays as passwords.
+For example, Mums first name and her phone number is not a password, in fact, it's an invitation to rob her.
+Average kid has nearly 15 passwords, most adult has nearly 25 password-controlled accounts.

 A. Buy a password manager online *Best option*